CycloneDX/transparency-exchange-api/tea-collection/tea-collection.md

   * TEA Collection object release date (timestamp)
     * _Applies to the object identified by the unique UUID (see above)_
   * TEA Collection object version (integer starting with version 1)
+  * Author of the collection object
+    * Name
+    * Email
+    * Organisation
-  * Reason for update/release of TCO - clear text
+  * Reason for update/release of TCO
+    * ENUM to be defined.
+Some ideas:
+      * NEWVERSION - A new version of the product
+      * ADDITION - Adding an artifact
+      * REMOVE - Removing an artifact
+      * UPDATE - Update of artifacts (typos, faults)
+    * clear text
       * "New product release"
       * "Corrected dependency in SBOM that was faulty"
       * "Added missing In-Toto build attestation"
 * List of artifact objects (see below)
 * Optional Signature of the collection object